ddsmt/artifact-2021/Readme.md

     files in the container to `/home/ddsmt/mount` will make the files accessible on the host machine at location `<local directory>`.

-* Run all or only a few of the benchmarks using `./benchmarks.py` and analyze the results with `./results.py` (check the rest of this section for more details).
+* Run a selected set of the benchmarks using `./benchmarks.py --demo` and analyze the results with `./results.py` (check the rest of this section for more details).
+Note that running the benchmark takes some time, `./benchmarks.py --demo` may take about 30 minutes.

 ## Artifact Directory Structure